yongleex/PIV-DCNN/PIV_DNN/readme.md

 The synthetic vector fields can be found in our manuscript.

-#### 4.2 Two way to generate training images with the  synthetic flow: the particles model and image warping
+#### 4.2 Two way to generate training images with the  synthetic flow: the particle model (PIG) and image warping

 Both & 4.2.1 and  & 4.2.1 utilize the  synthetic vector fields in &4.1.
 ##### 4.2.1.
 Particle model